DevExpress/testcafe/docs/articles/documentation/test-api/test-code-structure.md

 t.fixtureCtx
 ```

-Test code can read from the `t.fixtureCtx` property but it cannot assign to it.
+Test code can read from `t.fixtureCtx`, assign to its properties or add new ones, but it cannot overwrite the entire `t.fixtureCtx` object.
-If you need to add info to `t.fixtureCtx` from a test, introduce a new property.

 **Example**